 In the sounding phase, sensing responders shall start to send one or more Monostatic PPDUs in parallel no later than SIFS time after the last DMG Sensing Response frame.
 Monostatic PPDUs transmitted by each sensing responder shall be separated by SBIFS time.
 When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the Monostatic PPDUs transmitted by each sensing responder shall cover the number of transmitting AWV indicated by the Number TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Setup element.
 The time of the transmission of the Monostatic PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Setup Response frame.
-When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the Monostatic PPDUs shall cover the number of transmitting AWV indicated by the Number TX Beams in Instance subfield and the times of repetition indicated by the Repeat in Instance subfield in the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Instance SN subfield equals i-1.
+When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the Monostatic PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Instance subfield and the times of repetition indicated by the Num of Repeat in Instance subfield in the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Instance SN subfield equals i-1.
 The time of the transmission of the Monostatic PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN subfield equals i-1.

 In the reporting phase, if the reports are needed(see 9.4.2.324 (DMG Sensing Measurement Setup element)), the sensing initiator shall send a DMG Sensing Poll frame to each sensing responder for the report in order of the STA ID field.
 Each sensing responder shall respond with a DMG Sensing Measurement Report frame to the sensing initiator no later than SIFS time after the DMG Sensing Poll frame.
 The sensing initiator shall not send the first DMG Sensing Poll frame until the largest Sounding Duration plus the SIFS and BRPIFS after the last DMG Sensing Response frame.
 When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Setup Response frame.
 When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN subfield equals i-1.